 In August 2007 I had the privilege to visit Alaska, a pristine and untouched wonder in the world's shambles.
 Capturing it's immense glory on canvas is no easy task, but my visit certainly inspired me to try.

 I also spent time in Palma de Mallorca which provided more creative inspiration with its wonderful blend of ancient history and modern chic.
-Every time I visit London I find new exciting treasures, this time the Wallace Collection and other little out-of-the-way museums and exhibitions of beautiful things.
-There are more waiting for my next visit, there is no doubt.
+Every time I visit London I find new exciting treasures, including the Wallace Collection and other little out-of-the-way museums and exhibitions of beautiful things.
+There are always more secrets waiting for my next visit.

 In October 2009 I once again ventured to France (Provence/Riviera) and Venice (more mask and artistic research) with all the family.
 We also did a Mediterranean cruise visiting ports in Italy, France, Corsica, Sardinia and Tunisia.
 Heaps of inspiration, for sure.